The first Midway was named for the atoll, the second and third for the battle that occurred between 4-7 June 1942.

-The second Midway (CVE-63) was laid down as Chapin Bay 23 January 1943; renamed Midway 3 April 1943; launched 17 August 1943; sponsored by Mrs. Howard Nixon Culter; and commissioned 23 October 1943, Capt.
-F. J. McKenna in command.
+Chapin Bay (CVE-63) was laid down on 3 January 1943 by the Kaiser Shipbuilding Co., under a Maritime Commission contract (M. C. Hull 1100); renamed Midway on 3 April 1943; launched on 17 August 1943; sponsored by Mrs. Howard Nixon Culter; and commissioned on 23 October 1943, Capt.
+Francis J. McKenna in command.

 St. Lo accelerated to flank speed: and, despite fire from enemy cruisers, she launched her planes ordering the pilots "to attack the Japanese task force and proceed to Tacloban airstrip, Leyte, to rearm and refuel."
 As salvos fell "with disconcerting rapidity" increasingly nearer St. Lo, her planes, striking the enemy force with bombs, rockets, and gunfire, inflicted heavy damage on the closing ships.